steffest/ADF-reader-writer/README.md

 > Returns the file info (and optional content) of the file starting at *sector*
 > The starting sector is usually obtained from listing a folder.
 > If *includeContent* is true then the *content* parameter contains the binary content of the file.

+#### adf.writeFile(name,buffer,folderSector)
+> Creates a new file into a specific folder.
+> It returns the sector of the new file on succes or *False* on failure. (e.g. because diskspace is insufficient)
+> Buffer is an ArrayBuffer with the binary content
+> Sequential datablocks are used as much as possible to speed up reading on an actual (or emulated) Amiga."

+#### adf.deleteFileAtSector(sector)
+> Deletes a file
+> Just as on the Amiga only the entry of the file in its folder is removed, all the header and datablocks are left intact,
+> so it's possible to reconstruct the file as long as no new data is written to the disk.

+#### adf.createFolder(name,folderSector)
+> Creates a folder.
+> it returns the sector of the new folder

+#### adf.deleteFolderAtSector(sector)
+> Deletes a folder
+> Please note that the folder must me empty so for recursive deletion you should first list the folder,
+> then delete all files and finally delete the folder

 ### additional API
 The following methods are available for low level disk reading